CommonRoad/commonroad-drivability-checker/doc/installation_cpp.rst

 * `OpenMP <https://www.openmp.org/>`_ (for the geometry submodule support)

 For the documentation, we require the libraries `Pandoc <https://pandoc.org>`__ and `Doxygen <http://www.doxygen.nl>`_.
-All aforementioned libraries can be installed on Ubunutu via apt-get and on macOS via brew install (see homebrew).
+All aforementioned libraries can be installed on Ubunutu via apt-get.

 Installation of Essential Third Party Libraries and Packages
 ************************************************************